noct15/businfo702/week09/week09.md

 ## 🪓 Setup

-- Based on the Northwind database, design and develop a data warehouse that tracks all the sale records per customer, product, employee and shipper over time
+- Based on the [Northwind database](nw.sql), design and develop a data warehouse that tracks all the sale records per customer, product, employee and shipper over time

 - Implement the Northwind data warehouse using SQLite

 ## Star schema
+- The [star schema](nw-star.mmd) of the Northwind data warehouse in [mermaid.js](https://mermaid.js.org/syntax/entityRelationshipDiagram.html)
 ![nw-star.png](nw-star.png)

 ## EL
+- Examine and execute the [nw-dw.sql](nw-dw.sql) script file to create nw-dw.db

-- Extract the transformed data required for dimension and fact tables into CSV files
+  - Full-extract the *transformed data* required for dimension and fact tables into corresponding CSV files

   - Create all the required tables in a new SQLite database representing the Northwind data warehouse

-- Load the extracted data into the data warehouse
+  - Full-load the extracted data into the data warehouse SQLite database

-- Examine and execute the [nw-dw.sql](nw-dw.sql) script file to create nw-dw.db

 Note: Purposefully this demonstrates a slightly different workflow comparing to ELT.
 The required tranformation logics are applied during data extraction, and so there is no need for further data transformation